 The key to selecting a chicken for air frying is to make sure you get the one that is the right size for your air fryer.

 A little oil is needed for roasting, especially if you want to get really crispy chicken skin.
-I usually use light olive oil, but any cooking oil with a high smoke point will work (e.g. avocado oil, vegetable oil).
+The recipe below specifies light olive oil, but any cooking oil with a high smoke point will work (e.g. avocado oil, vegetable oil).

 The recipe below uses very simple seasoning of just salt and pepper.
 However, you can use standard chicken seasoning, or any spice rub, spice mix, or seasoning blend that you like with chicken.